 The origin of rules governing the spelling of names and even words is a very recent innovation.
 Before that, words and names were spelled according to sound, and, therefore, often appeared under several different spelling variations in a single document.
 Dalrymple has been spelled Dalrymple, Dalrimple, Dalremple, Dalrympel, Dalrimpel and many more.

-Dalrymple Settlers in the United States in the 18th Century
+Dalrymple Settlers in United States in the 18th Century

-Dalrymple Settlers in the United States in the 19th Century
+Dalrymple Settlers in United States in the 19th Century

 A clan is a social group made up of a number of distinct branch-families that actually descended from, or accepted themselves as descendants of, a common ancestor.
 The word clan means simply children.
 The idea of the clan as a community is necessarily based around this idea of heredity and is most often ruled according to a patriarchal structure.
 For instance, the clan chief represented the hereditary "parent" of the entire clan.
 The most prominent example of this form of society is the Scottish Clan system...More

 Septs of the Distinguished Name Dalrymple